Panobinostat: Preclinical studies

 Panobinostat has been found to synergistically act with sirolimus to kill pancreatic cancer cells in the laboratory in a Mayo Clinic study.
 In the study, investigators found that this combination destroyed up to 65 percent of cultured pancreatic tumor cells.
 The finding is significant because the three cell lines studied were all resistant to the effects of chemotherapy – as are many pancreatic tumors.

 Panobinostat has also been found to significantly increase in vitro the survival of motor neuron (SMN) protein levels in cells of patients with spinal muscular atrophy.

 Panobinostat was able to selectively target triple negative breast cancer (TNBC) cells by inducing hyperacetylation and cell cycle arrest at the G2-M DNA damage checkpoint; partially reversing the morphological changes characteristic of breast cancer cells.

 Panobinostat, along with other HDAC inhibitors, is also being studied for potential to induce virus HIV-1 expression in latently infected cells and disrupt latency.
 These resting cells are not recognized by the immune system as harboring the virus and do not respond to antiretroviral drugs.

 A 2015 study suggested Panobinostat was effective in preventing diffuse intrinsic pontine glioma cell growth in vitro and in vivo, identifying it as a potential drug candidate.

+Panobinostat was also identified as a senolytic, effective at killing senescent cells.